Who are Rishi Sunak’s wealthy in-laws?

 Who are Rishi Sunak’s in-laws?
-The Indian entrepreneurs wealthier than the Queen
+The Indian entrepreneurs wealthier than King Charles

 The personal story of Narayan Murthy, ‘the Steve Jobs of India’ and father-in-law to the UK’s former chancellor and likely next PM, mirrors his country’s own path to becoming a successful global IT hub